World War I and religion: The Church of Jesus Christ of Latter-day Saints

 The participation of members from the Church of Jesus Christ of Latter-day Saints (LDS Church) in World War I provided an opportunity for members of the LDS Church to clearly define themselves to the world.
-In a time where many negative commentaries about church were circulating, the War served to help in efforts to accurately portray the church.
+In a time when many negative commentaries about the church were circulating, the War served to help in efforts to accurately portray the church.
 During this time, Mormons were accused of being disloyal to the United States of America.
 In 1886, a district attorney for the state of Utah was quoted to have said "We wish to say that the so-called Church of Jesus Christ of Latter-day Saints is steeped in disloyalty to the Government of the United States...We say, more than that, that the purpose of this Church here, one of its particular purposes, is to overthrow the American home and overturn the family altar in this country."

 The soldiers of the LDS Church's active duty in the war fought against the idea that members of the LDS Church were not loyal to their country.
 In fact, many LDS men enlisted in the military for the sole purpose of trying to prove such accusations as false.
 Such soldiers also left notable impacts on their fellow comrades throughout their active participation in military service.

 The LDS Church is known for its missionary work, and the case was not any different during the early years of the church.
 During World War I, however, missionary work was negatively affected.
 Many of those who would otherwise serve missions for the church, enrolled in military service, limiting the number of men available to become LDS missionaries.
 Areas where LDS missionaries previously proselyted, became too dangerous for such activity and as a result all LDS missionaries were taken out of Europe.